Chapter 3: Sorting out the Hotels

 These four hotels are the newest and best in Las Vegas.
 But they are expensive!

-Caesar's Entertainment Corp., (previously named Harrah's Entertainment Inc.) owns/operates nine center strip hotels - Harrahs, Bill's Gambling Hall, Caesars, Imperial Palace, Ballys, Planet Hollywood, Flamingo, Paris, and (the off strip) Rio) and:
+Caesar's Entertainment Corp., (previously named Harrah's Entertainment Inc.) owns/operates nine center strip hotels - Harrahs, The Cromwell, Caesars, LINQ, Ballys, Planet Hollywood, Flamingo, Paris, and (the off strip) Rio)

-MGM Resorts International (formerly MGM Mirage Inc.) owns/operates thirteen - Aria (City Center), MGM Grand, Bellagio, Mirage, Treasure Island, New York NY, Circus Circus, Excalibur, Luxor, Mandalay Bay, THE Hotel at MB, Vdara and the Monte Carlo.)
-All MGM Resorts charge a hefty daily resort fee.)
+MGM Resorts International (formerly MGM Mirage Inc.) owns/operates thirteen - Aria (City Center), MGM Grand, Bellagio, Mirage, Treasure Island, New York NY, Circus Circus, Excalibur, Luxor, Mandalay Bay, Delano, Vdara and the Monte Carlo.)
+All MGM Resorts charge a hefty daily resort fee.
+Starting from April 2016, MGM hotels will be charging parking fee of around $10 for the self-parking and $17 for the vallet parking.

 These two companies pretty much control the strip.
 Both have "loyalty programs" that you should sign up for.
 Caesar's has "Total Rewards" and MGM has their "Players Club."